HTMLGuyLLC/PHPReCaptcha/README.md

 Dependencies
 =======
-PHP, CURL, ReCaptcha, Guzzle (not required)
+PHP, CURL, ReCaptcha, Guzzle (optional)

 License
 =======
 MIT License

-Copyright (c) 2016 Shane Stebner
+Copyright (c) 2017 Shane Stebner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal